o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--delft-university-of-technology/index.md

 ---
+title: MSc Design for Interaction - TU Delft
-title: Delft University of Technology
+menuTitle: Delft University of Technology
+description: Why TU Deflt Design for Interaction Masters?
+The Interaction Design Masters programme offers students a multidisciplinary course of study, covering topics ranging from aesthetics and ergonomics to psychology, sociology and test experiential prototypes.
+One of leading universities in The Netherlands & Europe Human Computer Interaction (HCI) courses
 subTitle: Delft University of Technology also known as TU Delft, is the oldest and largest Dutch public technological university.
 cover: logo.png
 category: "Europe"